Little Miss Jocelyn: Selected characters

 Jiffy – a dysfunctional Nigerian traffic warden who gives people tickets for things like sleeping in the car or breaking down.
 She often appears in strange places, such as the back seat, glove compartment or boot of a car, a coffin or the screen of a cash machine.
-She often gives lengthy speeches about her services as a traffic warden, insisting that she works for the late Her Majesty De Quayn.
+She gives lengthy speeches about her services as a traffic warden, insisting that she works for "Her Majesty De Quayn".
 She pronounces her words incorrectly, for example, she pronounces "vehicle" as "Ve-hickle" and "illegally" as "illegal-lully".
 She usually ends with: "this may take a loo-oo-oong time."

 Florence – an overweight dietitian who uses Juju to help people lose weight.
 One of her catchphrases is "umm-hmm" (used repetitively), and "...or dream of this!", said while doing outrageous things, such as ripping open someone's shirt.
 She usually ends the session with: "save yourself, save yourself, save your se-e-elf!"

 Sheson – a Nigerian-Cockney bus driver who regularly sings "In The Name of Jesus".
-She has criticised her passengers on a regular basis.
-Several scenes include telling a female passenger with a dog to "take her sheep off her bus", accusing her of making the bus look as if it is Noah's Ark, another scene not allowing a lady with a pram to board her bus, branding it as a spaceship, before closing the door on a man who queries if the bus stops at a certain place.
-Another man asks the same but is on board the bus, and refuses permission for him to talk to her when he queries her when the bus is in transit.
-In one scene she had a mat for her passengers to wipe their feet on that said "I Can See Your Knickers".
-She also criticised two men for not thanking her to stop at a request stop by calling them homosexuals.
+She criticises her passengers on a regular basis.
+Several scenes include telling a female passenger with a dog to "take her sheep off her bus", accusing her of making the bus look as if it is Noah's Ark.
+She refuses to allow a lady with a pram to board her bus, branding it as a spaceship, and closes the door on a man who asks if the bus stops at a certain place.
+She refuses a passenger permission to talk to her when he asks a question.
+In one scene she has a mat for her passengers to wipe their feet on that says "I Can See Your Knickers".
+She criticises two men for not thanking her by calling them homosexuals.
 One of her catchphrases is "You're lucky I'm a Christian!"